kristianmandrup/graphql-typeorm-validation/README.md

 Also allows decorating any type of entity model (not just typeorm) with `class-validator` validators, via GraphQL type definition constraints, converted to object form using [graphSchemaToJson](https://github.com/jjwtay/graphSchemaToJson)

+## Status

+This library has not been published yet and is still a WIP.
+Has not even been tested.
+At this point just a collection of functions which might be useful and should be composable enough to fit scenarios described below.

+For more on this, see [this typeorm issue](https://github.com/typeorm/typeorm/issues/3135#issuecomment-445998746) the objective is fully fleshed out.

 ## TypeORM Entity validation

 This library lets your wrap TypeORM `@Entity` classes with validation logic.